-These two periodic tables are an attempt to think about the Old and New Testaments with a broad view towards genre.
-The first table uses a minimalist abbreviation of the books of the Bible, while the second uses the standardized SBL abbreviations.
+This period table is an attempt to think about the Old and New Testaments with a broad view towards genre.

 The blue blocks represent the Narratives in the Bible.
 Both Daniel and Revelation are included in this section because they contain a fair amount of narrative: Daniel in the first half, and Revelation in the technical sense of Apocalyptic Literature as a “genre of revelatory literature within a narrative framework…” (John J. Collins, “Towards the Morphology of a Genre,” Semeia 14 (1979): 9).

-The yellow blocks represent the Wisdom and Poetic books.
+The yellow blocks represent the Wisdom and Poetic Literature.

 There is a lot more to say about genre, and there are many qualifications to make with respect to these charts.
 They were created for use in my Hermeneutics course as a teaching tool for our introduction to genre.
 For further reading on genre and how it affects biblical interpretation, see:

 Alter, Robert.
 The Art of Biblical Narrative.
 Basic Books, 1981.

 Alter, Robert.
 The Art of Biblical Poetry.
 Basic Books, 1985.